s-matthew-english/bitcoin-dev-box/README.md

 [![docker stats](http://dockeri.co/image/poliver/bitcoin-dev-box)](https://registry.hub.docker.com/u/poliver/bitcoin-dev-box/)

+### Running docker container

+The docker image will run two bitcoin nodes in the background and is meant to be attached to allow you to type in commands.
+The image also exposes the two JSON-RPC ports from the nodes if you want to be able to access them from outside the container.

+* `$ docker run -ti --name btcdev -P -p 49020:19000 poliver/bitcoin-dev-box`

 ## Starting the testnet-box

 This will start up two nodes using the two datadirs `1` and `2`.
 They